danpersa/tech.zalando.com/posts/2015-03-12-camunda-meets-cassandra.rst

 ..
 TEASER_END

 Jörn Horstman, André Hartmann and Lukas Niemeier from Zalando’s engineering team visited Camunda earlier this week to present their prototype for running the Camunda engine on Apache Cassandra.
-If you’re in a hurry, go here to review their slides, and visit the Zalando GitHub page to review their source code.
+If you’re in a hurry, `go here to review their slides <https://docs.google.com/a/zalando.de/presentation/d/1fvo9doqffDoR96yeat_wZNusQFacXi0GgF0kV4_mAbQ/edit#slide=id.p>`_, and `visit the Zalando GitHub page <https://github.com/zalando/camunda-meets-cassandra>`_ to review their source code.

 Zalando is Europe’s leading online fashion platform, with more than 7,000 employees and revenue of €2.2 billion in 2014.
 They are also Camunda enterprise edition subscribers and use the Camunda process engine for processing orders.
 Whenever you buy something at Zalando’s online shop, you’re also kicking off a process instance in the Camunda process engine.